 (Photo Credit: Getty Images)

-Yep.
-All that fiber can help slow things down for your pooch.
-And similarly, that same fiber is good for constipated pups, too.
-However, if your dog's upset tummy continues, there may be other underlying causes.
-If you're worried, make sure to schedule a visit with your vet to make sure everything's okay.
+Pumpkin is also good for dogs with diarrhea, as all that fiber can help slow things down in there.
+Similarly, that same fiber is good for constipated pups.
+However, if your dog's upset tummy continues, there may be other underlying causes, so schedule a visit with your vet to make sure everything's OK.